Tagging is permitted.

 Trees for sale are tagged with a price and location ID number.
 We price each tree based on the variety, size, and general appearance of the tree.

 INSTRUCTIONS: Select a tagged tree, tear off the bottom section of the tag and bring the stub to the office.
 Our staff will prepare a receipt and you can have the tree cut that day, or you can schedule a later date for pickup.
-The tree will be cut and baled (netted) for your convenience just prior to your scheduled pickup date.
+The tree will be cut and baled (netted) for easy pickup just prior to your scheduled pickup date.

-Trees without tags are not for sale this season.
-This is to ensure we have a good selection of trees for years to come.
+Trees without tags are not for sale.
+This is to ensure we have a good selection of trees for next year.

 We suggest using lukewarm (NOT HOT) water to dissolve any sap that may cover the cut surface of the trunk.
 If the tree has been left out of water for several hours, we recommend cutting off about 1" of trunk and immediately put in cool, fresh water.
 We do not recommend adding any preservatives to the water.
 Note, a freshly cut tree may absorb up to one gallon of water in 24 hour period.
 If the tree will be left outside for awhile, we suggest putting it in water in a spot out of the wind, in shade, such as a shed or garage.